How to Start a Private Investigation Business

 There are several specific skills that you will need to open a private investigation business.

 - Experience.
-Experience working in a private investigation business is valuable, or law enforcement experience.
+Experience working in a private investigation business is especially valuable.
+Law enforcement experience and military training are also useful in this industry.

 - Education.
-Training and licensing are required to be a private investigator.
+Training and licensing is required to be a private investigator.

 - Business knowledge and experience.
 You will need to have at least some basic knowledge of marketing, finance/accounting, and human resources.